 specified in your owner's manual unless you have modified your

-engine's compression or power output significantly.
-Most Civics
+engine's compression or power output significantly, OR if you know that your

 meaning that it can withstand more heat before it ignites.
 High

 octane fuel is only suited for use in engines that create high

 cylinder pressures and a lot of heat.
 Many people think they can

 gain more power just by using higher octane fuel than specified in

 their owner's manual.
 As long as the fuel does not pre-ignite, any